GEANT/edugain-training/UbuntuNet-Training-202401/tutorials/HOWTO-Install-and-Configure-a-Shibboleth-Embedded-Discovery-Service.md

 [TOC](#table-of-contents)

-## Blacklist - How to disallow IdPs to access the federated resource
+## Blacklist - How to disallow IdPs to access the federated resource - OPTIONAL

 ### How to disallow the access to IdPs by specifying their entityID